Classification of distributed binary labeling problems: Logarithmic lower bounds

 Consider an arbitrary black node $u$.
 Each incident white node $v$ chooses the configuration $AX^{d-1}$ independently with probability $p_1$.
-Since the white nodes can see only their random bits, they will assign the label $A$ to a uniformly random incident edge.
-We get that the incident edges of $u$ are labeled $A^{\delta}$ with probability at least $(p_1 / d)^{\delta}$, which is $\Omega(1)$, as required. \end{proof}
+Since the white nodes can see only their random bits, they will assign the label $A$ to a port with probability at least $1/d$.
+We label each edge $\{v,u\}$ with that port from the side of $v$.
+We get that the incident edges of $u$ are labeled with the illegal configuration $A^{\delta}$ with probability at least $(p_1 / d)^{\delta}$, which is $\Omega(1)$, as required. \end{proof}